Daniel Hensel: Life and work

 2017 Hensel also composed music for children after poems by James Krüss.
-For the last two years, Hensel composed electro-acoustic works on behalf of hr2-kultur.
+For the last years, Hensel composed electro-acoustic works on behalf of hr2-kultur.

+His electro-acoustic works have received several grants and have been broadcast on BR-Klassik, among others.
+Hensel is recognized as a highly in-demand educator in higher education, as evidenced by his simultaneous appointments at several distinct universities.

 Personal

-Hensel and the Polish sociologist Dorota Ewa Hensel have been married since 2005 and have four children.
-He and his wife have been spending every summer in Radzyń Podlaski, Poland, for 16 years.
+Hensel and the Polish sociologist Dorota Ewa Hensel have been married since 2005 and have five children.
+He and his wife have been spending every summer in Radzyń Podlaski, Poland, for 18 years.

 Works

 Op.16 Reflexions for orchestra composed for the Festival: